 The following are quotes from one of his presentations which he shared with us and gave permission to use:

-“Research conducted in the U.S., Europe and other regions has shown that design does affect the inherent risk in construction a facility.
+“Research conducted in the U.S., Europe, and other regions has shown that design does affect the inherent risk in the construction of a facility.
 Doctoral research by Professor Mike Behm at East Carolina State linked design to 22% of injuries that occurred in western states and 42% of fatalities across the country.
 European researchers found that nearly two-thirds of fatalities and injuries were linked to design.
 So we know that design does make a difference in construction safety.”